 Varex is party to a secured revolving credit facility and a secured term loan credit facility, each of which contains restrictive financial covenants, including financial covenants that require Varex to comply with specified financial ratios.
+If we do not increase our earnings, we are at risk of not being in compliance with certain of our financial covenants, including our consolidated total leverage ratio and our consolidated senior secured leverage ratio.
 Varex may have to curtail some of its operations to comply with these covenants.
 In addition, its credit facilities contain other affirmative and negative covenants that could restrict its operating and financing activities.
 These provisions limit its ability to, among other things, incur future indebtedness, contingent obligations or liens, guarantee indebtedness, make certain investments and capital expenditures, sell stock or assets, pay dividends and consummate certain mergers or acquisitions.
 If Varex fails to comply with the credit facility requirements, it may be in default.
 Upon an event of default, if the credit facility documents are not amended or the event of default is not waived, the lender could declare all amounts then outstanding, together with accrued interest, to be immediately due and payable.
 If this happens, Varex may not be able to make those payments or borrow sufficient funds from alternative sources to make those payments.
 Even if Varex were to obtain additional financing, that financing may be on unfavorable terms.